Quickstart: Create a Sandbox via API¶

 Wrapping up¶

-That covers the core loop: create a VM, wait for the agent, run commands, move files, delete the VM.
+That covers the core loop: create a VM (blocking until it's ready), run commands, move files, delete the VM.
 Everything here maps to the REST API reference and works the same from any language that can make HTTP calls.

 See also: